XMLTV/xmltv/README.md

 We run the following mailing lists:

-    - xmltv-announce: Subscribe — XMLTV Release Announcements (low traffic)
+- [xmltv-users](https://sourceforge.net/projects/xmltv/lists/xmltv-users): for users to ask questions and report problems with XMLTV software

-    - `xmltv-users`: — XMLTV users list, mostly for problem reporting and general XMLTV questions
+- [xmltv-devel](https://sourceforge.net/projects/xmltv/lists/xmltv-devel): for development discussion and support

-    - `xmltv-devel`: Subscribe — XMLTV development discussion group
+- [xmltv-announce](https://sourceforge.net/projects/xmltv/lists/xmltv-announce): announcements of new XMLTV releases

 Please subscribe to any/all lists at https://sourceforge.net/p/xmltv/mailman/